JDLuke/Live-Config/README.txt

 * A copy of gradle that works on your system
 * A recent JDK (I built this with Java 8 and made no efforts to think about backward compatibility)
 * A running instance of Kafka.
 Just follow their quickstart far enough to get the server up and running.
-* Either curl or Postman, if you want to exercise the endpoints
+* Either curl or Postman, if you want to exercise the endpoints.
+IntelliJ also has a client, or you can just roll your own if you're into that kind of thing.